ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 | 6.1. eth-meta.data-type | 3. data-type |
 | 6.2. eth-meta.address (optional) | 6. address (optional, completing the provided derivation path for account identification) |

-`crypto-sign-request` UR type provides the exact same information as `eth-sign-request`, with the advantage of `crypto-sign-request` to be blockchain-agnostic.
+`sign-request` UR type provides the exact same information as `eth-sign-request`, with the advantage of `sign-request` to be blockchain-agnostic.

 - **Ethereum signature**